Ising Disks: Topology Preserving Glauber Dynamics: Introduction

+In this paper, we are focusing on the few basic patterns of the clumps: construction, phase transition in $d=2$, and some extremal event estimates.
+Specifically, we will first prove that the ``cube removal'' (or equivalently ``cube addition'') step that keeps the structure clump is locally decidable.
+Then we will prove that, in the special case of $d=2$, every clump has at least two cubes that can be ``removed'' which will let us establish the ergodicity of the Glauber-type dynamics we will define if the ratio of additions to removals is high enough.
+Lastly, given the ergodicity, we will present a ``rare-event'' type of result where we will show the convergence (in distribution) of the ``unusually large'' sightings of the dynamic planar clump to the Poisson point process.

+Our model is rich and invites a number of different questions.
 One of them is the question of the shapes of the clumps.
 One way to think about them is to view them as two counteracting drifts: to grow, driven by the entropic factor, i.e., the number of clump configurations growing exponentially, as $\mu^A, \mu>1$, in the surface area $A$, and the \emph{fugacity}, which controls the growth exponentially in the volume.
 As the volume cannot grow more slowly than the surface area of the clump, there is a phase transition: when the fugacity is below a threshold, $\kappa_*$, the clump remains bounded.
 Furthermore, in the over-critical regime, when the fugacity is not too high, the clumps grow in a porous fashion, looking like a coral (or {\em vesicle} \cite{guttmann_self-avoiding_2012}), see Fig. \ref{clumpfig}.
 It would be instructive to quantify this behavior.

 While we focus here on the clumps evolving from a single cube, other starting configurations are possible.
 One version of interest is to start with a half space occupied, half vacant.
 A coral-like interface develops: what is its typical width? speed?
 These and many other questions will be addressed elsewhere.